-- Training in research methodologies and critical evaluation of data.
+- Training in research methodologies and the critical evaluation of data.

-- Taught course on the very latest advances.
+- Taught course on the very latest advances of stem cell research.

 Students use this programme for career development